regalk13/combo-emotes/README.md

 # Combo Emotes

-Widget for OBS can connect to your channel and show the most used emote in that moment.
+Widget for OBS, to connect at a twitch channel and show the most used emote at each moment

 ## Preview